Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Abstract

 \section{Abstract}

-A crystal structure with a point defect typically returns to its ideal local structure upon moving a few bond lengths away from the defect; topological defects such as dislocations or disclinations also heal rapidly in this regard.
-Here we describe a simple point defect -- a two-fold atom incorporated at the growth edge of a 2D hexagonal honeycomb material -- whose healing may require a defect complex with 50 or more atoms. {\it Topologically} the two-fold atom disappears into a single 'long bond' between its neighbors, thereby inducing a pentagonal disclination.
-However, {\it chemically} this disclination occupies as much physical space as a six-fold ring.
-This incompatibility of chemistry and topology can cause a ''ringing'' of the Gaussian curvature that creates an expansive healing region and may even spawn a semi-infinite grain boundary propagating outwards from the topological scar.
+A crystal structure with a point defect typically returns to its ideal local structure within a few bond lengths of the defect; topological defects such as dislocations or disclinations also heal rapidly in this regard.
+Here we describe a simple point defect -- a two-fold atom incorporated at the growth edge of a honeycomb lattice -- whose healing may require a defect complex spanning many atoms. \textit{Topologically}, the two-fold atom disappears into a single ``long bond'' between its neighbors, thereby making a pentagonal disclination.
+But \textit{chemically}, this disclination occupies as much physical space as a six-fold ring.
+This incompatibility of chemistry and topology can cause a damped oscillation of the Gaussian curvature that creates an expansive healing region , a topological scar.